-I started growing peppers over a decade ago, and I remember feeling defeated because either: 1) I couldn’t get my seeds to sprout, or 2) my plants eventually died.
-That’s why I want to share what I’ve learned so that you can bypass a lot of beginner mistakes.
+I remember feeling defeated when I started growing peppers over a decade ago because either: 1) I couldn’t get my seeds to sprout or 2) my plants eventually died.
+Let’s skip all that!

-You can grow peppers from seed in many ways.
-For clarity, I’ll walk you through how to start pepper seeds indoors and continue growing your plants outside in pots.
+For clarity, you can grow peppers from seed in many ways.
+Here, I’ll walk you through how to start pepper seeds indoors and continue growing your plants outside in pots.

 1. Choose Pepper Varieties To Grow

-You can grow any type of chile that you want when you start seeds at home.
+You can grow any type of chile when you start seeds at home.
 By now, you might be wondering, What kind of peppers should I grow?

 Fastest Growing Peppers | Bell pepper, Early Jalapeno, Anaheim pepper |